 certain reluctance to discuss what is an awkward and embarrassing subject for many people.

 Results in research trials with bedwetting alarms have varied from 40% success to 97% success.
 This shows that there is great variability between programs.
 See our information section for details about the common mistakes people make with alarms.
 To achieve a success rate over 90% it is essential to use a comprehensive step by step program with the alarm as only one part of the program.

-The most commonly prescribed medication for bedwetting is desmopressin, brand name Minirin.
-It is a synthetic hormone and has similar actions to the hormone vasopressin, (antidiuretic hormone).
-Desmopressin helps to reduce the volume of urine produced at night.
-It is available as a nasal spray and a tablet.
+The most commonly prescribed medication for bedwetting is a synthetic hormone which acts in the same way as the natural hormone vasopressin also called antidiuretic hormone.
+It helps to reduce the volume of urine produced at night.
+It is available as wafers.
 This medication will reduce the number of wet nights in some children and even stop the bedwetting completely in a few.
-The main problem with desmopressin is that it is very common for the bedwetting to return as soon as the medication is stopped.
-Desmopressin is only available with a prescription from a Medical Practitioner.
+The main problem with is that it is very common for the bedwetting to return as soon as the medication is stopped.
+It is only available with a prescription from a Medical Practitioner.